 You need to decide which citizenship(s) your child will hold and if the country they are born into will grant automatic citizenship.
 Do you need to apply for citizenship by descent and a passport from your own country of nationality?

 Depending on which country, you may need to report the birth to the embassy.
-The embassy can also provide all the information you need for citizenship/passport application.
+The embassy can also provide all the information you need for the baby’s citizenship/passport application.

 My experience: One day after the delivery, the hospital applied for Social Security for my kids on my behalf.
 I am a Filipino, and my husband is Jamaican (now American).
 But we chose for our kids to only have US passports.
 We filled out an application form, brought the birth certificate and photo, and parents’ IDs to USPS when applying for the passport.
 The passport was ready in 2 weeks and the passport card was ready in 4 weeks.
 The original birth certificate was returned to us in 6 weeks.